-An episode of LBP can be unpleasant and it is common to experience fear and worry as a response to this type of pain.
+An episode of LBP can be unpleasant and it is common to experience fear and worry as a response to this type of pain, if you are not sure what to do for your LBP then you should consult with your local physical therapy clinic.

 The good news is that your back is a strong structure and with helpful advice, episodes of LBP are manageable.